crate/crate-howtos/docs/deployment/containers/docker.rst

   configuration parameters (`-C`).
 - You defined some deploy settings and an environment variable for the heap size.
-- Network settings no longer need to be defined in the latest compose file version because a `default network`_ will be created.
+- Network settings no longer need to be defined in the latest compose file version because a `default bridge network`_ will be created.
+If you are using multiple hosts and want to use an overlay network, you will need to explicitly define that.
 - The start order of the containers is not deterministic and you want all three containers to be up and running before the election of the master node.